 - Free from things public.

-Liberty in Latin is liberi meaning freedom to possess the allodial land, real property.
-The allodial land is “inalienable, owned freely, and clear of any encumbrances such as liens or mortgages.”
-It is absolute ownership independent and without subjection to rent, services, or any other encumbrances.
-There was a time in colonial America for example when a freeman could own property without real estate taxes and the need for city permits (permission) to improve it.
+Liberty in Latin is liberi, meaning freedom to possess allodial land, or real property.
+The allodial land is "inalienable, owned freely, and clear of any encumbrances such as liens or mortgages."
+It is absolute ownership, independent of any rent, services, or other encumbrances.
+There was a time in colonial America, for example, when a freeman could own property without real estate taxes or the need for city permits (permission) to improve it.
 Not so today.
 Stop paying real estate taxes, and you will find out who really owns your house.

-Throughout the years, measures of our liberty have been taken away little by little or exchanged by us for certain state promises such as “things public.”
-Things public are provisions given by unscrupulous politicians such as entitlements and welfare.
-Bread and circuses provided by the state.
+Over time, we have either exchanged some of our freedom for certain state promises, such as "things public," or had portions of it gradually taken away.
+Provisions made public by dishonest politicians, such as welfare and entitlements Bread and circuses are provided by the state.
 There is an evil design behind all of this.
-That design is when a secular humanistic state turns people from faith in God toward faith in another.
+This phenomenon occurs when a secular humanistic state shifts people's faith from one God to another.

-Nimrod was a “mighty hunter before the Lord” (Genesis 10:9).
-This had nothing to do with being good at hunting game.
+Nimrod was a "mighty hunter before the Lord" (Genesis 10:9).
+This had nothing to do with being good at hunting.
+This had nothing to do with being good at hunting.
 This man built a secular humanist kingdom that was opposed to the God of the Bible.
-This means he was a “mighty provider instead of the Lord.”
-He was a tyrant that turned people away from faith in God toward faith in Babylon the kingdom-state.
+This means he was a "mighty provider" instead of the Lord.
+He was a tyrant who led people away from God and toward the kingdom-state of Babylon.

-Remember God sets His sons at liberty.
-When the state, any state or kingdom usurps God’s authority they violate the freedom of man.
-This leads to bondage, slavery, tyranny, bloodshed and eventual collapse.
+Remember, God sets His sons at liberty.
+When the state, or any state or kingdom, usurps God’s authority, they violate the freedom of man.
+This leads to bondage, slavery, tyranny, bloodshed, and eventual collapse.
 These types of kingdoms never last.
 Gone are Nimrod's Babylon, Pharaoh's Egypt, and Caeser's Rome.

 Josephus wrote that Nimrod turned the people away from God toward dependence on the state:

-"Now it was Nimrod who excited them to such an affront and contempt of God.
+"Now it was Nimrod who excited them to such an affront and contempt for God.
 He was the grandson of Ham, the son of Noah, a bold man, and of great strength of hand.
-He persuaded them not to ascribe it to God, as if it were through his means they were happy, but to believe that it was their own courage which procured that happiness.
-He also gradually changed the government into tyranny, seeing no other way of turning men from the fear of God, but to bring them into a constant dependence on his power. "
+He persuaded them not to ascribe it to God, as if it were through his means that they were happy, but to believe that it was their own courage that procured that happiness.
+He also gradually changed the government into a tyranny, seeing no other way of turning men from their fear of God but to bring them into a constant dependence on his power.

-Nimrod is an excellent example of Satan’s master strategy to organize a society centralizing power under his demonic influence that turns men away from faith in God to dependence in man’s secular humanist’ state.
+Nimrod is a prime example of Satan's master plan to organize a society, centralize power under his demonic influence, and turn men away from faith in God and toward reliance on man's secular humanist state.
 The same scheme is at work today, but it’s not working.
 Man is not God and cannot look to men for salvation.

 The rise and subsequent fall of the Leviathan state are taking place right now.
-Lift up your heads and rejoice sons of God for your redemption draweth nigh.
-There is only one expanding and ever increasing kingdom, and that is the Kingdom of God.
-“Of the increase of His government and peace, there shall be no end.”
+Lift up your heads and rejoice, sons of God, for your redemption draws near.
+There is only one expanding and ever-increasing kingdom, and that is the Kingdom of God.
+"Of the increase of His government and peace, there shall be no end."

 Your mandate is to walk by faith and not by sight.
-Scripture declares “the just shall live by faith” (Hebrews 10:38).
-Living by faith means looking unto Christ the head of the Church, “in him we live and move and have our being” (Acts 17:28).
+Scripture declares "the just shall live by faith" (Hebrews 10:38).
+Living by faith entails focusing on Christ, the church's head; "in him we live and move and have our being" (Acts 17:28).

-I know this is a mystery, but the Holy Spirit is exposing leviathan’s kingdom because you can’t come out of what you can’t see.
-Satan’s master plan for world domination is falling apart.
+I know this is a mystery, but the Holy Spirit is exposing Leviathan’s kingdom because you can’t come out of what you can’t see.
+Satan’s master plan for world dominance is falling apart.
 Babylon’s end game is approaching, and the sons of God are waking up to their kingship and liberty in Christ (Revelation 18).

 As a son of God, you are not a slave but one set at liberty.
-“See, I have this day set thee over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build, and to plant” (Jeremiah 1:10).
+"See, I have this day set thee over the nations and over the kingdoms, to root out, to pull down, to destroy, and to throw down, to build, and to plant" (Jeremiah 1:10).
 The world has changed.
 The Holy Ghost will help you see it.
-The Kingdom of God is not coming it is already here.
-Only the sons of God walking in the Spirit can manifest the Kingdom.
-Rejoice for the Spirit of Liberty is on the way.
+The Kingdom of God is not coming; it is already here.
+Only the sons of God walking in the Spirit can manifest the kingdom.
+Rejoice, because the Spirit of Liberty is on its way.

 (c) Apostle Jonas Clark